-Please note: The accessibility facilities are reserved to festival goers with disabilities so unfortunately broken legs, recent injuries, recent operations, elderly and pregnant women do not qualify.
+Please note: The accessibility facilities are reserved to festival goers with disabilities or chronic illnesses, so unfortunately broken legs, recent injuries, recent operations, elderly and pregnant women do not qualify.

 If you would like more information on the access facilities at the event or to get in touch with us please email email@example.com.
 We will respond to all enquiries within 5 working days.